pat-mw/VR-Room-Mapping/README.md

 VR Room Mapping

-This is a personal project - built in Unity using Normcore Networking - which allows you to map out your real-space and send the information back to Unity.
+This is a personal project - built in Unity using a custom OSC networking solution and Normcore Networking - which allows you to map out your real-space and send the information back to Unity, and then enter the virtual representation of your space in VR with other friends.

-I have been mapping out my house, and plan to create a VR zombie game where virtual zombies crawl through your real-world windows.
+This is the basis for a multiplayer XR experience using the Oculus Quest